DroneSense is designed so that organizations can proactively monitor the status of their hardware. One of the key elements of this is firmware.

 When managing a drone program, it is crucial to keep in mind that the drone manufacturer is responsible for managing and maintaining their hardware and related software.

-There can be occasions when a drone manufacturer's firmware update causes issues with your specific hardware, or interfere with the operation of DroneSense software.
-We generally recommend that users be cautious when performing firmware updates, and always perform test flights before flying a mission on new hardware or immediately after a firmware update.
+There can be occasions when a drone or dock manufacturer's firmware update causes issues with your specific hardware or interferes with the operation of DroneSense software.

 Updating Firmware